SammyKrosoft/Copilot-Prompts-for-Activity-Reports/ReadMe_Simple.md

   </tr>
 </table>

-> Note: a more verbose  version of this Walk-Through exists on this link : [More verbose version of this Walk-Through](https://aka.ms/CopilotActivityReporting)
+> Note: a more verbose  version of this Walk-Through can be found on this link : [More verbose version of this Walk-Through](https://aka.ms/CopilotActivityReporting)

 # Generate an activity report for each customer (monthly, bi-monthly,...)